-- 1. accompanied by a standard cover sheet (available via the MPhil Canvas site); - 2. a maximum of 5000 words in length (excluding the bibliography, but including footnotes); exceeding the word limit will result in the imposition of penalties (see Penalties for over-length work on page 63); - 3. accompanied by a word count; - 4. written with correct observance of proper procedure in reference citation (see thesis guidance below).
+- 1. accompanied by a standard cover sheet (available via the MPhil Canvas site); - 2. a maximum of 5,000 words in length (excluding the bibliography, but including footnotes); exceeding the word limit will result in the imposition of penalties (see Penalties for over-length work on page 61); - 3. accompanied by a word count; - 4. written with correct observance of proper procedure in reference citation (see thesis guidance below).

-In order to maintain anonymity during marking, students are issued with an examination candidate number which should appear on the cover sheet of each essay.
+In order to maintain anonymity during marking, you will be issued with an examination candidate number which should appear on the cover sheet of each essay.
 Please note that this number is different from the student ID number issued by the University.